 Jump to:

-Fesenjoon stew, also known as khoresh fesenjoon, is a classic Persian dish that is full of flavor.
-The ground walnuts are nutty, warm and high in protein, fiber, and healthy fats, while the pomegranate molasses is tangy and sweet, and rich in antioxidants.
+Khoresh fesenjoon, also called khoresh fesenjan, is a classic Persian dish that is full of flavor.
+The ground walnuts are nutty, warm and high in protein, fiber, and healthy fats.
+The pomegranate molasses is tangy and sweet, and rich in antioxidants.

 Here is a list of the main ingredients you'll need: